PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 three-stage context-owner implementation.
 Focused and affected sequential validation report `2 passed, 1 xfailed` and `518 passed, 1 xfailed`; the sole expected failure is the intentionally absent owner.

+The latest checkpoint implements that three-stage terminal owner.
+The lowerer now replaces three unconsumed locals with one ordered result while preserving the pre-terminal and QKV shape-extract boundaries.
+The exact shared context is forwarded to both summary owners, its model is forwarded to the strict Slice bridge, and every raw mapping object is returned unchanged.
+Independent raw wrappers and context aliases remain available.
+Runtime identity coverage and 520 affected tests pass, as do the full standard sequential gates; public behavior, mutation schemas, dependency isolation, and the 128-ID/128-owner phase store are unchanged.